A Catalog of Big Visions for Biology

 Can we image the ground truth of biology?
 Can we directly image where every molecule is in the cell at every time?

 Can we create a full molecular model of an individual human cell?
 Of a bacterium?
 Of an entire human being?
+Can we build an efficient simulator for biological systems?

 Can we build an AI scientist that can do experiments and make inferences about the world as fast or faster than we can?